littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 - More robust episode selection features (Next, previous, replay, select from list, etc).

+- Blacklist a magnet link key; there is already some functionality in tordl to exclude sorces, but I'd like a key press for removing specific magnet links.
+Particularly useful for littleredrooster when going through many torrent files.

-- Better filtering, such as only show mp4, avi, mkv, mp3, wav etc etc etc.
+- Better filtering for the files WITHIN a torrent, such as only show mp4, avi, mkv, mp3, wav - etc etc etc.
+  This would be to avoid populating littleredrooster with non media content such as exe or txt files.

 <p></p>
 <p></p>